The Acquisition and Leveraged Finance Review: Argentina

 Public takeovers and mergers of listed companies are regulated by Law No. 26,831(regulated by Decree No. 1023/2013 and amended by the Productive Financing Law No. 27,440, among others, the Capital Markets Law) and the rules of the CNV, Resolution No. 622/2013 as amended by especially Resolution No. 779/2018, among others (the CNV Rules).
 Consequently, prior approval of the CNV, as enforcement authority, is required in cases of public takeovers and mergers of listed companies.
 Additionally, it may also be necessary to obtain approval from other governmental entities (for example, the BCRA and Anti-Trust Authority), depending on the circumstances involved and the business activities of the company.

-Under Argentine legislation, public takeover occurs when a person acting individually or in concert, offers to acquire or exchange shares with voting rights of a listed company under certain terms and conditions.
+The Capital Markets Law and CNV Rules establish that a public takeover occurs when a human or legal person acting individually or in concert, offers to acquire or exchange shares with voting rights of a listed company under certain terms and conditions.
 The CNV has strongly regulated the scope of 'acting in concert' for the purpose of this definition.

 Tender offers may be classified under three different types: (1) the voluntary tender offer; (2) the 'strictly speaking' mandatory tender offer, that is required to be made by a human or legal person who reached a participation in the control of the target company, under the terms of the CNV Rules; and (3) the squeeze-out tender offer, which is triggered when a human or legal person, either directly or through another or other companies controlled by third parties, holds 95 per cent or more of the capital stock of the target company.
-Additionally, when a listed company wishes to delist, it is mandatory to launch a tender offering.
+Additionally, pursuant to CNV Rules, in most cases, when a listed company wishes to delist, a tender offering is required.

-According to CNV Rules, no mandatory partial tender offer is required in the event of an acquisition of a significant participation in the capital stock of a listed target company, provided that it does not imply the acquisition of a controlling interest in the target company.
+According to CNV Rules, no mandatory partial tender offer is required in the event of an acquisition of a significant participation in the capital stock of a listed target company, if it does not imply the acquisition of a controlling interest in the target company.

-The participation in the control of the target company is basically met when: (1) the scope of the offering, directly or indirectly, reaches a number of shares that represents a percentage equal to or greater than 50 per cent of the shares with voting rights of the target company; or (2) the offeror holds a number of shares that represents less than 50 per cent of the shares with voting rights of the target company but acts as a controlling party (in accordance with the Capital Markets Law).
+In accordance with the Capital Markets Law the participation in the control of the target company is basically met when: (1) the scope of the offering, directly or indirectly, reaches a number of shares that represents a percentage equal to or greater than 50 per cent of the shares with voting rights of the target company; or (2) the offeror holds a number of shares that represents less than 50 per cent of the shares with voting rights of the target company but acts as a controlling party (defined as a shareholder that directly or indirectly, individually or jointly, holds an interest that supplies the votes required to reach the corporate will or to appoint or remove the majority of the board members or surveillance committee members).

 The voluntary tender offer may not aim to buy the total amount of outstanding shares of the target company and may not duly comply with the payment of an equal price per share for all the shareholders.
 However, in a mandatory tender offer, the offer to purchase must represent 100 per cent of the shares with voting rights, subscription rights, stock warrants or stock options, convertible securities or other similar instruments of the target company (regardless of the percentage of the shares that will actually be purchased at the end of the process) and must respect an equal price per share for all the shareholders.
 CNV Rules establish the requirements which must be followed to reach an equal price.